Root of teen empathy begins with secure relationships at home, study finds – KION546

 Stern’s work revolves around how having secure relationships contributes to prosocial behavior, or behavior driven by the intent to benefit others.

-She studies parent-child relationships, also known as attachment theory, which is “the idea that all human beings have a fundamental need for connection, but we kind of vary in the ways that we make those connections,” she said.
-“Those differences in the quality of our relationships kind of shape who we become over time.”
+She studies parent-child relationships, also known as attachment theory, which is “the idea that all human beings have a fundamental need for connection,” but the quality of those connections may differ.
+Stern said those differences matter because they “shape who we become over time.”

 Teens who are more empathic show lower levels of aggression and prejudice and are less likely to bully, Stern added, and this is why understanding how relationships shape empathy is important.

-Note: Clarification: This story has been updated to convey the information from Jessica Stern more precisely.
-Some of Stern’s quotes have been updated and paraphrased for clarity.